opensafely/documentation/docs/getting-started.md

    $ opensafely run run_all --force-run-dependencies
    ```

    A new `input.csv.gz` file will be created in the `output` folder.
-Open that
+This is a compressed version of that data.
+   To view it, first run `openasafely unzip output`, then open that
    file (by left-clicking the filename in Visual Studio Code's Explorer, or
    software like Excel).
 This time, you'll see it now contains synthetic data: an age
    for 1000 randomly generated patients (we'll see shortly how this is defined).